SobhanMoadab/nodejs-perny/README.md

-an api written in js/express with mongodb as db, and mongoose as orm summarised features:
+an api written in js/express with mongodb as db, and mongoose as orm.

+summarised features:
  1. admin:
         1-CRUD for products/blogs/sliders/etc.